 I was lucky to record this conversation with Piper.
 It was intended for background info for this post, but I’m sure you’ll agree it’s too good not to share.
 Nothing was rehearsed; it’s just us chatting about Evolve Artist.
 It’s a fun watch that you can learn from too.

-Can You Learn to Paint Realism without Previous Art Training or Skills?
+Can You Learn Oil Painting and Realism without Previous Art Training or Skills?

 Get a feel for Evolve Artist with a free painting mini-course at ArtMarketingNews.com/evolve

 Piper’s delightful way of sharing her experiences, starting as a student with no oil painting experience to becoming an instructor and eventually becoming the Head Instructor for Evolve Artist, is fascinating.